Instructions for Applicants

 Application Process

 Applications for admission to the UNC-Chapel Hill Graduate School are submitted via the online admission application.
 All required materials listed above should be submitted according to the instructions provided.
-Your application will not be reviewed until the application is submitted and the application fee is received.
-By submitting an application to UNC-Chapel Hill, consent is granted to university staff to obtain any additional or missing information as needed, including campus safety information.
+Your application will not be reviewed until you have submitted your application and we have received your application fee.
+You must submit your application and payment by your program's specific deadline in order for your application to be reviewed.
+By submitting an application to UNC-Chapel Hill, you grant consent to university staff to obtain any additional or missing information as needed, including campus safety information.

 Application Deadlines